littlepadawan/TASS/input/model_atmospheres/readme.md

-If not otherwise specified in the configuration file, the model atmospheres should be placed in this directory.
+Place the model atmospheres in this directory, or add the path to where they are located on your machine in the configuration file.